The health of refugees and asylum seekers in Europe

 The information and collection of evidence within this resource aims to provide those addressing the health of refugees and asylum seekers with some guidance.
 The collection of evidence is divided between the sources mentioned on this page and a Cochrane Library Special Collection, housed in the Cochrane Library.
 Both collections of evidence focus on some of the most relevant medical conditions as perceived by experts who have been involved either in guideline development or on the frontline, directly addressing the needs of refugees and asylum seekers.
-In the first instance, the collaboration (see below) decided on the following priority conditions to address in the Special Collection (however, this may be expanded at a later date):
+In the first instance, the collaboration (see below) decided on the following priority conditions to address in the Special Collection:

 - Common Mental Health Disorders (including PTSD and depression)